-Records management policy, including records retention schedules please contact us using the details provided above.
-Information governance policies we have an information security policy that can be viewed at on Page 15 of this document.
+For information relating to records management policy, including records retention schedules please contact us using the details provided above.
+We have an information security policy that can be viewed at on Page 17 of this document.

 CLASS 6: HOW CITY BUILDING PROCURES GOODS AND SERVICES FROM EXTERNAL PROVIDERS